Neural Network-Based Score Estimation in Diffusion Models: Optimization and Generalization: Preliminaries and Problem Statement

 To generate data using (\ref{eq:approx-back}), SDE solvers or discrete-time approximation schemes can be used \citep{chen2023score,ho2020denoising,chen2022sampling,song2020score,chen2023probability}.

-\paragraph{Score Matching.}To implement the backward process, we need to use samples to estimate the score function.
-A natural choice is to minimize the $ L^{2} $ loss between the estimated and actual score:
+\paragraph{Score Matching.}To implement the time-reversed process \eqref{eq:approx-back}, we need to use samples to estimate the score function.
+A natural choice is to minimize the $ L^{2} $ loss between the estimated and actual scores:

-where {$ \lambda(t) $ is the weighting function that captures time inhomogeneity} and $ s_{\theta} $ is the estimator of the score function.
+where {$ \lambda(t) $ is the weight function that captures time inhomogeneity} and $ s_{\theta} $ is the estimator of the score function.
 Here, $ T_{0}>0 $ is some small value to prevent the score function from blowing up and to stabilize the training procedure \citep{song2019generative,chen2023score,vahdat2021score}.
-A major drawback of the score-matching loss (\ref{eq:ESM}) is its intractability as $ \nabla \log p_{t} $ cannot be computed based on the available samples.
+A major drawback of the score-matching loss (\ref{eq:ESM}) is its intractability as $ \nabla \log p_{t} $ cannot be computed based on the available data samples.
 Thus, instead of minimizing the loss in (\ref{eq:ESM}), one can equivalently minimize the following denoising score matching as shown by \cite{vincent2011connection}: